relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   **Email From:** Email address to send the report from (the token
-    \<\<EMAIL_FROM_INSTANCE_SETTING\>\> will be replaced with the configured email address in Instance Setting: “EmailTo” under “kCura.Notification” section)
+    \<\<EMAIL_FROM_INSTANCE_SETTING\>\> will be replaced with the configured email address in Instance Setting: `EmailTo` under `kCura.Notification` section)

-**NOTE:** It is required to fill in the kCura.Notification instance settings SMTPUserName, SMTPPassword, SMTPServer, SMTPPort and SMTPSSLisRequired with details of a functioning email delivery system in order to receive important notifications and alerts from Relativity and Trace.
+> **NOTE:** It is required to fill in the kCura.Notification instance settings SMTPUserName, SMTPPassword, SMTPServer, SMTPPort and SMTPSSLisRequired with details of a functioning email delivery system in order to receive important notifications and alerts from Relativity and Trace.
 ![](media/f1d0a0d1fda68815093c96764927b0df.png)

 Errors and Logging